joyarzun/bullmq-test/README.md

 ## Config vars

 - REDIS_CONFIG: Redis config.
 Default to localhost on port 6379
-- WORKER_QTY: How many fork to consume messages
+- WORKER_QTY: How many forked workers will consume messages
-- MESSAGES_GENERATED: How many messages will generated
+- MESSAGES_GENERATED: How many messages will be generated
 - MESSAGE_DELAY: How many time the message will be [delayed](https://docs.bullmq.io/guide/jobs/delayed)
-- SIMULATED_PROCESS_TIME_MS: How many time the worker consumer will simulate a busy time
+- SIMULATED_PROCESS_TIME_MS: How many time the forked workers will simulate a busy time (consumption time)